|Subject:||Venous Angioplasty with or without Stent Placement|

 Data to support angioplasty with or without stent placement for the treatment of Budd-Chiari syndrome consists of multiple retrospective studies or case series of varying size (Fisher, 1999; Han, 2013; Meng, 2011; Pelage, 2003; Qiao, 2005; Zhang, 2003).

 In the largest case series, Meng and colleagues (2011) evaluated endovascular treatment of Budd-Chiari syndrome (BCS) in 903 cases at a single Chinese center.
 The obstruction in the inferior vena cava (IVC) was carried out first, then obliteration or stenosis in the IVC was opened or dilated and a stent was placed.
 The procedure was reported to be successful in 821 out of 903 cases.
-Complications included acute renal failure (eight cases), hepatic coma (two cases), and acute heart failure (43 cases).
+Complications included acute renal failure (8cases), hepatic coma (2 cases), and acute heart failure (43 cases).
 The authors concluded that endovascular treatment has become the treatment of choice for BCS because of its minimal trauma and fast recovery.

 Venous Angioplasty for Stenosis or Occlusion associated with Superior Vena Cava Syndrome